What Kind of Support Does My Memory Foam Mattress Need?

 As for adjustable frame recommendations, our bestseller is The Bed Boss Maximize 604 adjustable bed frame.
 It supports your mattress while also lifting the head and foot of the bed to relieve tension and pressure from your legs, shoulders, and back.
 The massage feature makes it even better by improving blood flow throughout your body.
 Still wondering if an adjustable bed is worth the money?
 Read about the benefits here to decide for yourself.

 Whether you need to throw out your old box or intend to purchase a new memory foam mattress, let us help.
 At The Bed Boss, we focus on providing top-quality mattresses and frames at affordable prices.
-Give us a call at (423)681-1478 to discover the ideal, solid foundation for your mattress that will last a lifetime—and then some.
+Contact us online to discover the ideal, solid foundation for your mattress that will last a lifetime—and then some.